-Zadar in Croatia may not be very big but it’s certainly full of character and charm!
-If you get the opportunity make sure you spend a day in Zadar to get a true feel for ‘Croatia’s new capital of cool’.
-So, stock up the picnic basket, pack the suncream and head out with the family to explore our pick of the best 8 at things to do in Zadar Croatia with kids!
+Zadar in Croatia may not be very big, but it’s certainly full of character and charm!
+If you get the opportunity, make sure you spend a day in Zadar to get a true feel for ‘Croatia’s new capital of cool’.
+So, stock up the picnic basket, pack the suncream and head out with the family to explore our pick of the best 8 things to do in Zadar, Croatia with kids!

 Zadar’s Land Gate – Zadar Croatia with kids

 Once the main entrance to the city, the Land Gate can be found by the Foša harbor.
 It’s a lovely walk through the harbour with views out across the water.